paulgrunt/paulgrunt/README.md

 Here are some of my current status updates:

-- 🔭 I’m currently working on learning to program, and product design for several applications I want to develop as portfolio projects.
+- 🔭 I’m currently working on learning to program, and product design for several applications I want to develop for my portfolio.
-- 🌱 I’m currently learning javascript, and then I'm branching into learning react, api's, node, npm, mongodb, next, typscript, MaterialUI, Redux, Electron, Jest, Netlify, Vercel, Firebase, and Solidity.
-That's my learning branch.
+- 🌱 I’m currently learning Javascript/Git/GitHub/GitKraken, and then I'm branching into learning React, API's, Node, npm, Mongodb, Next, Typscript, MaterialUI, Redux, Electron, Jest, Netlify, Vercel, Firebase, Solidity, Javascript Algorithms and Data Structures.
+That's my learning branch... also taking CS50x.
 - 👯 I’m looking to collaborate on finding a FullStack developer job.
 - 🤔 I’m looking for help with getting my first development job.
 - 💬 Ask me about anything you want, and if I can help I will.